 Jaws strong, with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.

 Muscular, well arched and fairly long with pronounced but not exaggerated dewlap.

-Shoulder blades well laid back; shoulders not heavy.
-Forelegs short, powerful and with great bone; elbows turning neither in nor out but fitting neatly against side.
+Shoulder blades well laid back; shoulders not heavy (set 45 degrees to the horizontal).
+Upper arm the same length as the shoulder blade (set at 90 degrees to it), lying close to ribs.
+Forelegs short, powerful and with great bone; elbows turning neither in nor out, but fitting neatly against side.
 Upper forearm inclined slightly inwards, but not to such an extent as to prevent free action or to result in legs touching each other when standing or in action; forechest fitting neatly into crook when viewed from front.
 Knuckling-over highly undesirable.
 Some wrinkles of skin may appear on lower legs, but this must on no account be excessive.